17 Phrases That Secretly Damage Relationships Over Time

 Photo Credit: Shutterstock.

-When you begin a sentence with “you always” or “you never,” the other person is immediately put on the defensive mode.
-It generalizes their behavior and makes them feel unfairly accused.
-Instead of saying, “You never listen to me,” try, “I feel unheard when I talk, and I would love for us to communicate better.”
-This shifts the focus from blame to resolution.
+If you start off a statement with “you always” or “you never” you will put the other person automatically into defensive mode.
+By saying either of these phrases, it generalizes the other person behavior, and makes them feel as if they are being unfairly accused.
+Instead of saying, “You never listen to me,” try starting off with something like, “I feel unheard when I talk, and would love for us to communicate better.”
+This way, you are taking the emphasis off blame and putting it towards resolution.

 “I Am Fine”

-If you are not OK, saying “I am fine” shuts down honest communication.
-It signals to your partner that you do not trust them enough to share what’s really on your mind.
+When you are not OK, saying “I’m fine” stops genuine conversation.
+It shows your partner that you do not trust them with your real thoughts.
 Over time, this creates emotional distance.
-Instead, be open about your feelings calmly and constructively.
+You need to share your feelings in a calm and productive manner.

 “It Is Not a Big Deal”